msracver/Deformable-ConvNets/README.md

   * We tested our codes on official [MXNet@(commit 62ecb60)](https://github.com/dmlc/mxnet/tree/62ecb60) with the extra operators for Deformable ConvNets.
   * We trained our model based on the ImageNet pre-trained [ResNet-v1-101](https://github.com/KaimingHe/deep-residual-networks) using a [model converter](https://github.com/dmlc/mxnet/tree/430ea7bfbbda67d993996d81c7fd44d3a20ef846/tools/caffe_converter).
 The converted model produces slightly lower accuracy (Top-1 Error on ImageNet val: 24.0% v.s.
 23.6%).
   * By now it only contains Deformable ConvNets with R-FCN.
 Deformable ConvNets with DeepLab will be released soon.
-  * This repository used codes from [MXNet rcnn example](https://github.com/dmlc/mxnet/tree/master/example/rcnn) and [mx-rfcn](https://github.com/giorking/mx-rfcn).
+  * This repository used code from [MXNet rcnn example](https://github.com/dmlc/mxnet/tree/master/example/rcnn) and [mx-rfcn](https://github.com/giorking/mx-rfcn).

 ## Introduction